davex69/pw_test_datastream/README.md

 Overview
 --------
-This task is to be completed by any applicant who is to apply for the 'PHP Developer' position.
+This task is to be completed by any applicant who is to apply for the 'Middle/Senior PHP Back-end Developer' position.
 Any other application procedures will be conducted only after successful accomplishment of this task.

 The goal of this task is to match your professional skills against our expectations and requirements.
 Thus we strongly recommend you to perform this task without any external help using only your knowledge and skills.